akleinhesselink/akleinhesselink.github.io/content/home/about.md

 # Biography

 I am currently a postdoc in the [Kraft Lab](https://sites.lifesci.ucla.edu/eeb-kraft/) at UCLA.
 I am looking for career opportunities that combine my passion for natural history, ecological research, environmental education and conservation.
+Find a link to my academic CV [here](files/Kleinhesselink_CV.pdf).